 - Make an Appointment with one of our counselors

-The two FECs are strategically located in two of the 10 areas Mayor Turner designated as Complete Communities – Acres Home, 6719 W. Montgomery Rd.
-77091 and Magnolia Park-Manchester Multi Service Center, 7037 Capitol St. 77011 – to ensure equitable access throughout the City, especially for low- and moderate-income families.
+The three FECs are strategically located in three of the 10 areas Mayor Turner designated as Complete Communities – Acres Home Multi-Service, 6719 W. Montgomery Rd.
+77091, Magnolia Park-Manchester Multi-Service Center, 7037 Capitol St. 77011, and Sunnyside Multi-Service Center, 9314 Cullen Blvd.
+77051 – to ensure equitable access throughout the City, especially for low- and moderate-income families.

 The FECs are staffed by professionally-trained financial counselors who will help individuals and families to better manage their finances.
 At the core of the FEC model is the integration of light case management into other social services, such as housing and foreclosure prevention, workforce development, prisoner reentry, benefits access, domestic violence services, and more.